-On this accommodated overland you will visit 8 different countries in East and Southern Africa.
-Startiing in cosmopolitan Cape Town via Serengeti, Etosha, Chobe National Parks, Victoria Falls, Okavango Delta and finishing off in Uganda trekking for Gorillas and Chimpanzees.
+On this accommodated adventure tour you will visit 8 different countries in East and Southern Africa.
+Starching in cosmopolitan Cape Town via Serengeti, Etosha, Chobe National Parks, Victoria Falls, Okavango Delta and finishing off in Uganda trekking for Gorillas and Chimpanzees.
 Discover some of what this incredible continent has to offer.

 This tour includes Gorilla and Chimp Trekking.
 This is paid at the time of booking - please see supplements for pricing.